abhinay-thirunagari/File-encryption-and-decryption-using-AES/README.md

-This is a file encryption tool developed using Python AES has been used for file encryption
+This is a file encryption tool developed using Python Using AES has been used for file encryption

 GreeshGrypt.py is the main program which implements the File encryption and decryption using AES-CFB mode.
 Execute the GreeshGrypt.py file